Section 3 Paralogs Regulation Along 29 Human Tissue

 that have paralogs in each complex, we merge the dataset by the

-column, with the ComplexStability
+complex column, with the ComplexStability dataframe, that contains

 the co-expression values for protein complexes defined